leobudima/elogii-blog/content/achieving-last-mile-e-commerce-delivery-success.md

 Communication is key here.
 By first explaining, and then answering any follow-up questions, you can soothe the minds of your customers.
 And reassure them that their decision to choose your brand was the correct choice.

-For example, in the case of environmental awarness, you can tell customers what packaging you use, and explain how much of it is recyclable.
+For example, in the case of environmental awareness, you can tell customers what packaging you use, and explain how much of it is recyclable.
 Or what vehicles you use, and what’s their carbon footprint.

 You should also allow customers to reach you via multiple channels of communication, be it email, social media, or phone calls.

-Making yourself available to customers eliminates friction, since customers can easily get information and acquire status updates about their deliveries.
+Making yourself available to customers eliminates friction since customers can easily get information and acquire status updates about their deliveries.

 ### Handling Returns with Reverse Logistics